Testing Frameworks

 - B: Correct.

-module). - C: Correct.
+find_package(GTest)locates installed GTest (requiresFindGTestmodule). - C: Correct.
 GMock uses

-to mock virtual methods (§11.3.2). - D: Correct.
+MOCK_METHODto mock virtual methods (§11.3.2). - D: Correct.

-defines fixture-based tests. - A: Incorrect.
+TEST_F()defines fixture-based tests. - A: Incorrect.

-is for standalone tests; GMock links togmock
+gtest_mainis for standalone tests; GMock links togmock.

 Question 4